temporal-community/workshop-cicd-k8s-deployment/plan.md

 **Context for Claude Code**:
 > Initialize the main branch with the complete workshop foundation.
 This will be the base that all other branches build upon.
 Create:
-> 1. docker-compose.yml for Temporal server + PostgreSQL + UI
+> 1. Temporal CLI provides a development server for running Temporal Workflows
 > 2. Kubernetes setup scripts for staging/production namespaces
 > 3. Sample Go application with health endpoints and tests
 > 4. Dockerfile and K8s manifests for the sample app